jpeg729/pytorch_bits/README.md

 * I plan to study [arxiv:Unbiased Online Recurrent Optimization](http://arxiv.org/abs/1702.05043), but for the moment it is not clear to me how best to implement it.
 * Optional noisy initial hidden states.
 Otherwise the model will learn to cope with the fact of having zero initial hidden state which may hinder learning the hidden state dynamics later in the sequences.
 This probably isn't very important if I have only a few sequences that are very long and that are normalised to zero mean.
+* The LSTM class in PyTorch builds a configurable number of identically sized LSTM layers.
+This architecture allows us to calculate W x h_tm1 for all layers in one single operation.
+I may try adapting the above layers to take advantage of this.

 ## Optimisers